 - Avoid putting your hands inside a defensive parrot’s cage.

-- Avoid staring into the parrot’s eyes, especially when initiating the interaction.
+- Never stare into the parrot’s eyes, especially when initiating the interaction.
 Turn sideways so that only one eye is looking directly at the parrot.

 - Don’t walk head-on toward a parrot.
 Instead, walk sideways or backward.